mob: +32 476 91 37 24

 mob: +32 472 13 71 51

 Felicia, who has the Moldavian and Romanian nationality, studied European Law at Alexandru Ioan Cuza University, Romania, as well as Political Science at Bologna University, Italy.
 She complemented her professional profile with a traineeship at the European Commission, Directorate-General for Migration and Home Affairs, and used to work for the Ministry of Education of the Republic of Moldova.
-At AECM, Felicia is responsible for Agriculture, State Aid and Structural Funds policy dossiers including the responsibilities for the corresponding AECM working groups.
+At AECM, Felicia is responsible for Agriculture, State Aid, Structural Funds and products/services including non-financial services policy dossiers including the responsibilities for the corresponding AECM working groups.
 Next to her mother tongue Romanian, Felicia also speaks English, French, Italian and Russian.

 mob: +32 476 90 61 94